 Packing can feel like a beast of a task when you’re staring down the barrel of your suitcase.
 I feel like I’ve wasted DAYS of my life Googling “how to pack a suitcase” and looking at other people’s tips on packing.
 Thankfully, I’ve traveled enough in the last year to have some tips to share, including my golden ticket: a capsule travel wardrobe (with a TNK twist, ofc).

 This post is partially sponsored by EVOLVh, an ethical haircare line that meets ECOCERT requirements, COSMOS requirements, is Soils Association Approved, NaTrue Approved and Global Approved.
-As always, This Organic Girl only works with brands who we trust are making the world a better place.
+As always, The New Knew only works with brands who we trust are making the world a better place.

 By: Lisa Fennessy

 - How to pack a suitcase

 - Reduce the number of liquids you pack